williamQ96/Duck_Sudoku/doc/HOWTO-PROPAGATE.md

 be duplicated in any row, column, or block.
 When `naked_single` is working, you will have a working solver that can solve some very simple Sudoku puzzles.
+(You can see many other possible strategies which you will **not** be implementing [here](https://www.sudoku9981.com/sudoku-solving/)).

 Next you will implement a tactic called
 *hidden single*.
 The hidden single tactic